slightknack/slightknack.dev/content/blog/difflogic.md

 Well, we have our continuous relaxations and we have a NN.
 Let's just put them together, replace `relu` with `gate`, and call it a day?
 Not so fast.

 Machine learning papers almost make research look *effortless*, as though NNs magically converge when enough data is forced through their weights.
 This could not be further from the truth: there are so many failure modes; so many experiments that have to be run to guess the right hyperparameters; training a NN requires a weird combination of patience (giving the model enough time to converge) and urgency (stopping runs early when something is wrong).
-It's fun, but it can also be frusturating, yet somehow addicting.
+It's fun, but it can also be frustrating, yet somehow addicting.

 I could skip over the two days of elbow grease it took to get this working.
-However, differential logic gate networks train a little differently than your standard dense relu network, and there were a couple things, like how you initialize DLGNs, that surprised me.
+However, differentiable logic gate networks train a little differently than your standard dense relu network, and there were a couple things, like how you initialize DLGNs, that surprised me.

 # Wiring